zompiexx/wargames/README.md

   * Integration with Chat GPT for WOPR Chat (requires Shell GPT to be installed: code and install info here - https://github.com/TheR1D/shell_gpt)
   * User Accounts (for users other than "Joshua")
   * Option to disable "Joshua" backdoor account when logged in using a level 2 (sysadmin) account using the command: backdoor
+  * Email system for users of WOPR (send and recieve email between users)

 * Bank
   * Very simple program, just accepts any username and password